Preference elicitation and inverse reinforcement learning: Discussion

 \section{Discussion}

-We introduced a unified framework of preference elicitation and inverse reinforcement learning, presented a statistical model for inference and derived two different sampling procedures for estimation.
-Our framework is flexible enough to allow plugging in alternative priors on the form of the policy and of the agent's preferences, although that would require adjusting the sampling procedures.
+We introduced a unified framework of preference elicitation and inverse reinforcement learning, presented two statistical inference models, with two corresponding sampling procedures for estimation.
+Our framework is flexible enough to allow using alternative priors on the form of the policy and of the agent's preferences, although that would require adjusting the sampling procedures.
 In experiments, we showed that for a particular choice of policy prior, closely corresponding to previous approaches, our samplers can outperform not only other well-known inverse reinforcement learning algorithms, but the demonstrating agent as well.

 The simplest extension, which we have already alluded to, is the estimation of the discount factor, for which we have obtained promising results in preliminary experiments.
 A slightly harder generalisation occurs when the environment is not known to us.
 This is not due to difficulties in inference, since in many cases a posterior distribution over $\MDPs$ is not hard to maintain (see for example~\citep{duff2002olc,poupart2006asd}).
 However, computing the optimal policy given a belief over MDPs is harder~\citep{duff2002olc}, even if we limit ourselves to stationary policies~\citep{DBLP:journals/jmlr/FurmstonB10}.
 We would also like to consider more types of preference and policy priors.
 Firstly, the use of spatial priors for the reward function, which would be necessary for large or continuous environments.
 Secondly, the use of alternative priors on the demonstrator's policy.